 Karen Sue Harris, age 67 years, of Jefferson City, Mo., passed away Wednesday, January 23, 2019 at River City Nursing Home.

-To send flowers in memory of Karen S. Harris, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Karen S. Harris, please visit our Heartfelt Sympathies Store.

 Karen was born on February 9, 1951 in Jefferson City, Mo. the 3rd child of Marvin J. and Dorothy M. (Bellman) Harris.